HenryMakerCH/guruguru/README.md

 This is a fork of 'eaquira'

-May damage to your washing machine.
+May damage your washing machine.

 USE AT YOUR OWN RISK